Summer Internship 2023 at the Max Planck Institute for Astronomy (MPIA) in Heidelberg

 Non-EU national bachelor students: please see the important note at the bottom of this page.

-Feel free to contact the coordinator, Dr. Ivelina Momcheva at (internship@mpia.de) for more information.
+Feel free to contact the coordinator, Dr. Ivelina Momcheva (internship@mpia.de) for more information.

-All applications and reference letters need to be submitted using our online application system.
+All applications and reference letters must be submitted using our online application system.

 The application process is the following: